cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 <div class="section" markdown="1">

 ## Community Leaders
-Whether executing a community initiative like ours or a private business project, strong leadership is important for ensuring the proposed program of work is effectively coordinated and that there is accountability for delivering against the objectives.
+Whether executing a community initiative like ours or a private business project, strong leadership is important for ensuring that the proposed program of work is effectively coordinated and that there is accountability for delivering against the objectives.
 Our community leaders have a long-standing reputation in the Cardano ecosystem, both locally and globally, with experience necessary to help achieve our strategic goals.

 ---